 ADA/Reasonable Accommodations for Students with Disabilities

-Excelsior College is committed to the principle that every individual should have an equal opportunity to enroll in an Excelsior College degree program, to register for courses or examinations in order to demonstrate their knowledge and skills under appropriate conditions, and to complete a degree.
-The College seeks to assure access by providing reasonable accommodations to individuals with physical, mental or learning disabilities recognized under the Americans with Disabilities Act of 1990 (ADA).
+Excelsior University is committed to the principle that every individual should have an equal opportunity to enroll in an Excelsior University degree program, to register for courses or examinations in order to demonstrate their knowledge and skills under appropriate conditions, and to complete a degree.
+Excelsior seeks to assure access by providing reasonable accommodations to individuals with physical, mental or learning disabilities recognized under the Americans with Disabilities Act of 1990 (ADA).
 Reasonable accommodation is the provision of aids or modification to testing, services or a program of study, which allows access by individuals with disabilities.

 What is a Disability?